philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

   - mean 64.3 years (SD 11.6)
 - follow up time: min = 4 days, max = 16.35 years

+Of the 54 participants were included, 21 (39%) were male and 33 (61%) were female.
+Average (SD) age was 64.3 (11.6) years, ranging from 32 to 88 years.
+Time under observation ranged from 4 days to 16.35 years, where all 54 participants contributed with a total of 239 person-years of follow up.

 ## Mortality

 - mortality: 5 PJI + 5 Other